merchise/xotl.ql/docs/source/thoughts.rst

 How does one tell whether the label of the edge is an attribute name or value?
 There's no such thing as attribute name or attribute value in this setting.
-One may tell a *terminal* label because the node it points to has outgoing edges.
+One may tell a *terminal* label because the node it points to has no outgoing edges.

 In Python, the object model is more elaborate in this regard, but we can figure it as objects, which has attributes, and those attributes' values are other